karlkfi/kpt-config-sync/docs/dev/build_operator.md

 a build of the operator other than the project-shared version `deploy-operator` uses, check out the operator source and run `make release-user` there, then run `make deploy-operator-user` in this repo.

+### Troubleshooting

+*Nomos Deployments are stuck in ImagePullBackoff*

+This happens when you don't add `channel: dev` to the Nomos.